 At the execution of the Amendment, we determined that the Amendment resulted in a modification of the Senior Notes that should be accounted for as an extinguishment of debt.
 Considering, among other factors, the cash flows and conversion features of the Senior Notes as modified by the Amendment, market interest rates for debt of similar quality and the relative probabilities of conversion of the Senior Notes into either shares of our common stock or Series B Preferred upon consummation of a Qualified Financing, we determined that the fair values of the Senior Notes at July 18, 2014, aggregating \$6,475,000, represented a substantial premium over their aggregate \$4,138,700 face values plus accrued interest.
 In accordance with the provisions of ASC 470-20, Debt with Conversion and Other Options, we recognized the premium in excess of the face value and accrued interest, \$2,336,300, as a non-cash component of loss on extinguishment of debt in the accompanying Condensed Consolidated Statements of Operations and Comprehensive (Loss) Income with a credit to additional paid-in capital, an equity account.
 Consequently, we recorded the liability for the Senior Notes at their face values plus accrued interest.
-We recognized the difference between the pre-modification carrying values of the notes and their face values, an aggregate of \$1,983,700, as an additional non-cash change to loss on extinguishment of debt in the accompanying Condensed Consolidated Statement of Operations and Comprehensive (Loss) Income.
-Certain of the Senior Notes of the repurchase of the beneficial conversion feature at the time they were originally issued.
-We have accounted for the repurchase of the beneficial conversion feature at the time of the were originally issued.
-We have accounted for the repurchase of the beneficial conversion feature at the time of the vertice of the loss on extinguishment of debt in the accompanying Condensed Consolidated Statement of Operations and Comprehensive (Loss) Income set the time they were originally issued.
+We recognized the difference between the pre-modification carrying values of the notes and their face values, an aggregate of \$1,983,700, as an additional non-cash charge to loss on extinguishment of debt in the accompanying Condensed Consolidated Statements of Operations and Comprehensive (Loss) Income.
+Certain of the Senior Notes contained a beneficial conversion feature at the time they were originally issued.
+We have accounted for the repurchase of the beneficial conversion feature at the time of the modification, an aggregate of \$2,716,600, as a reduction to the loss on extinguishment of debt in the accompanying Condensed Consolidated Statements of Operations and Comprehensive (Loss) Income for the nine months ended December 31, 2014 is \$1,603,400.

 At the date of its issuance, we recorded the fair value of the Exchange Warrant as a liability and as a corresponding charge to loss on early extinguishment of debt.
 We recorded the fair value of each Investment Warrant and the July 2013 Warrant at the date of issuance as a liability and as a corresponding discount to the related note.
-Subject to limitations of the absolute amount of discount attributable to each Investment Note and the July 2013 Note, we treated the issuance-date intrinsic value of the beneficial conversion feature embedded in each Investment Note and the July 2013 Note as an additional component of the discount attributable to the beneficial conversion feature for each note.
-Prior to the Amendment, at which time the remaining unamortized discount was written off in our determination of the loss on extinguishment of debt, we had amortized the aggregate discount attributable to each of the Investment Notes and the July 2013 Note using the effective interest method over the respective term of each note.
-The effective interest rate of the Exchange Note was 10.0% at inception and the effective interest rate at inception for each of the Investment Notes and the July 2013 Note was 159.1%.
+Subject to limitations of the absolute amount of discount attributable to each Investment Note and the July 2013 Note as an additional component of the discount attributable to such note and recorded a corresponding discount attributable to the beneficial conversion feature embedded in each Investment Note and the July 2013 Note as an additional component of the discount attributable to such note and recorded a corresponding discount attributable to the beneficial conversion feature for each note.
+Prior to the Amendment, at which time the remaining unamortized discount was written off in our determination of the loss on extinguishment of debt, we had amortized the aggregate discount attributable to each of the Investment Notes and the July 2013 Note was 159.1%.